 We have heard of some teams that are choosing to also use SportzSoft’s attendance feature or TeamSnap for team attendance planning.
 Just be aware of the duplication of work for your managers because the RAMP Team App is mandatory.
 SCRA does not cover the cost for TeamSnap.

-How do we track attendance and health checks for a skater or goalie from another team in our cohort who is cross-affiliating to our team for a game?
+How do we track attendance and health checks for a skater, goalie or coach from another team in our cohort who is cross-affiliating to our team for a game?

-As per advice we received from RAB, they should use the paper RAB attestation form for the health check requirement, and then add the goaltender or player in the “Availability Notes” field in the RAMP Team app for that event to record their attendance.
-(The RAB health check form below is also linked on the Managers page of our website.)
+DO NOT add them to your team roster in the RAMP Team App.
+As per advice we received from RAB, they should use the appropriate paper RAB attestation form for the health check requirement, and then add the individual in the “Availability Notes” field in the RAMP Team app for that event to record their attendance.

 Does the Team Safety Officer need to also track parent attendance since they aren’t part of the cohort?